 High speed internet: In a world that’s more connected online than ever before this mightn’t surprise.
 Tenants want a big, fat tube at their front door that gives them seamless downloads and this expectation is growing.
 If your property’s in an area that has access to fibre optics or higher capacity broadband you need your agent to promote the heck out of this in your rental ads!
 Netflix and other new media are only going to add to this demand (interestingly Foxtel cabling is dropping down the list of desired features).

 Outdoor living space: This feature has been in our top 3 since the year 2000.
 Tenants love a balcony, terrace or other chance to get outside for relaxing and entertaining.
 Says one tenant, “This is Queensland after all!”

 One last thought-starter for you: Writing ads for rental homes is often given short attention in real estate agencies.
 Tenant do shop on features and they do want easy to read and useful info in the ads.
 If the property’s close to a bus stop have your agent measure the distance (they can do it on www.translink.com.au).
 As one tenant said in our survey, “It’s great when this information is in the blurb on the rental ad”.
 It’s not rocket science but this simple marketing step may be overlooked by your property manager.

 Which is more important – airconditioning in the living room or the main bedroom?
 What value do inner-Brisbane tenants put on storage space?
 What more can you do to stand out of the crowd with your investment?
-For the complete survey results, including the features in a home tenants won’t pay more to have, please contact Nathaniel Smith from our Property Management team on email@example.com or 07 3214 6899.
+For the complete survey results, including the features in a home tenants won’t pay more to have, please contact our Property Management team on firstname.lastname@example.org or 07 3214 6899.
 We’d love to help!